-- (a) A person or a close member of that person's family is related to the Group if that person: - (i) has control or joint control over the Group; - (ii) has significant influence over the Group; or - (iii) is a member of key management personnel of the Group or the Company's parent. - (b) An entity is related to the Group if any of the following conditions apply - (i) The entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity.

-- (p) Related parties (continued) - (b) An entity is related to the Group if any of the following conditions apply (continued) - (v) The entity is a post-employment benefit plan for the benefit of the employees of the Group or an entity related to the Group. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of key management personnel of the entity (or of a parent of the entity).
+- (a) A person or a close member of that person's family is related to the Group if that person: - (i) has control or joint control over the Group; - (ii) has significant influence over the Group; or - (iii) is a member of key management personnel of the Group or the Company's parent. - (b) An entity is related to the Group if any of the following conditions apply: - The entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others); - One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member); - (iii) Both entities are joint ventures of the same third party; - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity; - The entity is a post-employment benefit plan for the benefit of the employees of the Group or an entity related to the Group; - (vi) The entity is controlled or jointly controlled by a person identified in (a); or - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of key management personnel of the entity (or of a parent of the entity).